OHS-Hosting-Infrastructure/complaint-tracker/doc/api_integrations/README.md

 # API Integrations

-The Complaints Tracker relies on the following systems in a read-only capacity:
+The Complaint Tracker relies on the following systems in a read-only capacity:

 - HSES
   - Authentication